 11. Excellent Depreciation Value:

 The versatile truck camper holds its value much better than the typical RV.
 Why?
 Two things: the smaller niche truck camper market and the fact that truck campers, in general, are built better than your typical RV.
 Most truck camper manufacturers are industry leaders in quality, design, and innovation, and often customize their products to meet the requirements of each individual truck camper owner.
-Sure, there are a few truck camper manufacturers that produce sub par campers, but by-and-large, most truck camper manufacturers—like Lance, Northern Lite, Host, Northstar, and BundutecUSA—build high-quality units.
+Sure, there are a few truck camper manufacturers that produce sub par campers, but by-and-large, most truck camper manufacturers—like EarthCruiser, Lance, Four Wheel Campers, Host, Alaskan Campers, Outfitter, and Bundutec—build high-quality units.
 This quality and attention to detail means a better product for you that will provide many years of quality service.

 These are the primary benefits of truck camper ownership.
 There are certainly others, but these are the ones that really standout above the rest.
 Is the truck camper for everyone?
 Of course not.
-Full-timers who need more living space and those who have physical limitations won’t like what the truck camper has to offer.
+Full-timers who need more living space won’t like what the truck camper has to offer nor will those who have physical disabilities—getting in and out of the cabover can be difficult for those who have leg and back issues).
 But the truck camper does provide unmatched capabilities and benefits that can’t be beat by other classes of RVs.
 So if you’re thinking about buying an RV, give serious thought to the versatile truck camper.
 It might be one of the best decisions you’ve ever made.

-A special thanks to Northstar Campers, Jim Caruthers, Randy B. (Ramlinwillie), John M., Mark Larson, Jim W. (Boatycall), and Laurie Heimbigner for permission to use their photographs.
+A special thanks to Host Campers, Alaskan Campers, Jim Caruthers, Randy B. (Ramlinwillie), John M., Mark Larson, and Laurie Heimbigner for permission to use their photographs.